lingdoc/taggedPBC/README.md

 ## Updates

+**UPDATE** *4 May 2026*: Added complete re-tagged data for 14 existing languages and partial re-tagged annotations for 28 existing languages (produced by student projects).
+Results remain largely unchanged.

 **UPDATE** *10 Jan 2026*: Added complete re-tagged data for 6 existing languages and partial re-tagged annotations for 15 existing languages (produced by student projects).
 Results remain largely unchanged.

 **UPDATE** *19 Dec 2025*: Added re-tagged data for 38 existing languages, based on trained NLTK POS taggers from UD corpora of 200+ sentences and for which the POS-tagger achieved > 0.85 accuracy on a random held-out test set for a given corpus.
 Results remain largely unchanged from revised findings.